 Some IP channels also make things more difficult for marketers by using ID’s to identify consumers rather than mobile numbers – this means that your painstaking work building your opted-in base may not be helpful for those channels.

-Finally messaging companies have been slow to provide access to their systems via API – this has meant very limited options in the past to send via their channels.
-Often the only available access was using bots which doesn’t fit well with a marketing campaign model.
+Finally, messaging companies have been slow to provide access to their systems via API – this has meant very limited options in the past to send via their channels.
+Often the only available access was using bots that don’t fit well with a marketing campaign model.

 OK, so I need to stay with SMS and Email?

 The good news is that finally there are other options starting to open up with Viber being at the forefront.

 - Viber is one of the IP chat apps that retain mobile number as an identifier for their end-users.
 This is great for your business since it means your existing opted-in base can be targeted for campaigns.

 - Viber business messaging has a pay per message model – you don’t need to get tied up in complex subscription plans or revert to a Google ads type budget model.

 - Viber offers all the features you need to present your brand or product in an engaging way.

 - Viber has a large installed base with more than 1 billion users worldwide.
 With 30% of their users in Asia, particularly in the Philippines.

 - Many providers now give “omni-channel” sending options so if the recipient can’t be reached via Viber a fallback message will be sent via SMS.